Necessity or Trauma: Why Are Dog’s Tails Docked?

 Look Mom, No Hands

-This phrase strikes terror in the hearts of every mother because kids use their hands to steer and maintain balance.
+This phrase strikes terror in every mother’s heart because kids use their hands to steer and maintain balance.
 A tail is what performs these functions for a dog.
 In addition to the biological functions of spinal and perineal health, a dog’s tail provides a counter-weight to help them maintain steady footing.

 According to a 2016 study detailed in Psychology Today, “Overall, participants perceived owners of modified dogs as being more aggressive, more narcissistic, less playful, less talkative and less warm than owners of natural dogs.”